tldr-pages/tldr/pages/common/git-cat-file.md

 # git cat-file

-> Provide content or type and size information for git repository objects
+> Provide content or type and size information for git repository objects.
 > More information: <https://git-scm.com/docs/git-cat-file>.

 - Get the [s]ize of the HEAD commit in bytes: